luiscstr/Loan-Approval-Prediction/README.md

 - *3. Data cleaning and preprocessing*: application of One Hot Encoder and scaling.
 - *4. Model*: train and test a logistic regression classifier, random forst classifier and a neural network.
 Includes hyper farameter tunning (Gridsearch) and sampling techniques.
 - *5. Conclussuions and recommendations*: summary of the analysis and findings.
-- *Full-Employee churn*:five previous notebooks consolidated.
+- *FUll:five previous notebooks consolidated.